mozilla-iam/auth0-custom-lock/README.md

 ## Maintenance banner

 NLX comes with a maintenance banner that can be triggered by setting the `features.maintenanceMode` to `"true"`.
-If you need a maintenance banner, build NLX again with that variable set to `"true"`.
+If you need a maintenance banner, build NLX again with that variable set to `"true"`, or, even quicker, set the variable to `"true"` in the already built HTML file.

 ## Parameters for special screens